 For details about potential A Level and IB offer conditions in your target degree, see our Typical Offers webpage and select your course from the University's Course Listing homepage then check out the "Subject Requirements and Typical Offers" link in the Entry Requirements tab.

 For other qualifications, see our Typical Offers page.

 Cambridge University uses a system of common format admissions assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.
 For more information about the admissions assessment in this subject, click on:

 We will ask you to submit two examples of teacher-marked written work on any relevant subject.

-Most applicants are invited to interview at Churchill.
-If called, you will normally have two interviews, before one of which you will be given time to read an article which will be discussed during the interview.
-You're likely to be asked questions about you school or college work, your wider exploration of intellectual matters, and your academic background and interests.
+If called, you will normally have two interviews, before one of which you will be given time to read an article or related writing which will be discussed during the interview.
+You're likely to be asked questions about your school or college work, your wider exploration of intellectual matters, and your academic background and interests.
 More specific questions may also focus on your interest in, and awareness of, topics covered by the HSPS course.

 No special preparation is required for the interviews, though we'd advise you to be fully familiar with your sixth form (or equivalent) learning and any other material that you have provided as a part of the application process, e.g., your personal statement and submitted written work.